 The National Wildlife Refuge System Improvement Act is the most modern organic Act of any of the Federal land management agencies.
 It is forward looking and visionary in many respects.
 For example, its requirement to maintain biological diversity, integrity, and environmental health reflect a modern understanding of ecological principles.
 The Improvement Act envisions a collaborative approach to conservation, where partnerships with others are an essential ingredient in conservation success.
 It requires public involvement in conservation planning and compatibility determinations and recognized the growing critical importance of water quality and quantity in wildlife conservation.

-Learn more about invasive species was known a decade ago, yet it seems the problem grows more complex every day.
+The threat ofwas known a decade ago, yet it seems the problem grows more complex every day.
 We are making progress addressing invasive species on refuges, but not as quickly as is needed.
 The problem takes on an added dimension when we consider infectious diseases like West Nile virus, and their impact on wildlife populations.
 Avian influenza was not an issue that demanded attention ten years ago.

 Population growth and its effect on habitat were predictable a decade ago, but several aspects of that change have presented new challenges.
 Illegal immigration along the Southwest border has caused severe damage to border refuges and has taxed our law enforcement capabilities.
 At many refuges throughout the System, we see areas that were once rural being encroached upon by more and more development.
 This is changing the nature of refuge law enforcement by bringing more urban crimes to refuges, from methamphetamine labs to assaults on refuge officers.
 These pressures from beyond our boundaries also bring environmental challenges as some refuges become isolated islands in a sea of development.